jivahire-com/cpp-thread-safe-cache/docs/GettingStarted.md

 1. Make sure you have the proper permissions.
 If you are reading this, you probably do.

-2. Clone the repository.
+1. Clone the repository.

     ```pwsh
     git clone https://AzureCSI@dev.azure.com/AzureCSI/Woodinville/_git/Kingsgate.MSCP <optional_enlistment_directory>
     ```

-3. Use powershell and not CMD.
+1. Use powershell and not CMD.
 Launch powershell in administrator mode.
 Ensure that your powershell instance has the `Execution Policy` set to allow you to run scripts.
 If you don't, run the following command in powershell:

     ```pwsh
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Force -Scope CurrentUser
     ```

+1. If you haven't already (or see an error such as 'ERROR: Failed to update Universal Packages tooling.
+The requested resource requires user authentication: https://azurecsi.visualstudio.com/_apis'), log into the az cli using a PAT with Packaging (read) in the AzureCSI org

+    ```pwsh
+        echo "{Your PAT here}" | az devops login  --organization https://azurecsi.visualstudio.com/
+    ```

-4. Run the `./start.ps1` script in a powershell window.
+1. Run the `./start.ps1` script in a powershell window.
 This will setup the build environment (to the default toolchain), download and install any dependencies needed,, load scripts used for build, and display a help menu.
 This should take approximately 20 to 25 minutes, depending on if this is your first time or not.

     The optional parameter for Toolchains are located under `/tools/cmakes/toolchain`.
 The default is **arm-eabi-aarch**.
 The default script sets up the environment and can launch VS Code for Dev, Test and Debug.
 To launch VSCode, automatically, add the `-launchVSCode Yes` parameter to `./start.ps1`.